tk3369/NPFinancial.jl/docs/src/index.md

 # NPFinancial.jl Documentation

-NPFinancial.jl is a port of the NumPy's financial module Edit
+NPFinancial.jl is a port of the NumPy's financial module.

 ## Functions